YottaDB/YDBDoc/MessageRecovery/errors.rst

 RECLOAD, Error loading record number: nnnn

-MUPIP Error: This message identifies a record nnnn that MUPIP could not LOAD and follows a message about the cause.
+MUPIP Error: This message identifies nnnn, a record or a range of records, that MUPIP could not LOAD and follows a message about the cause.
 If this message is Fatal, which it can be for BIN format, it produces a core file for diagnostic analysis.

-Action: Address the cause or, for GO and ZWR format input files, examine the record with a text editor for possible correction or alternate action and for BIN format if fixing the cause does not resolve the error switch to ZWR format EXTRACT.
+Action: Address the cause or, for GO and ZWR format input files, examine the record or range of records with a text editor for possible correction or alternate action and for BIN format if fixing the cause does not resolve the error switch to ZWR format EXTRACT.

 --------------------
 RECNOCREJNL